michelinux/blog.socc.io/_posts/2018-01-28-install-confluence-on-mac-with-docker.md

 ## The MySQL JDBC driver for Confluence

-Due to licensing problems, you have to manually download the MySQL JDBC driver.
+Due to MySQL JDBC Driver licensing problems (about that: did you get your Confluence license from Atlassian?), you have to manually download the MySQL JDBC driver.
 I could have used the PostgreSQL as [Confluence already include the PostgreSQL Driver](https://confluence.atlassian.com/doc/database-jdbc-drivers-171742.html).
 But I already started writing this notes saying I would have used MySQL, and I am lazy.
 So I stayed on MySQL, [downloaded the MySQL JDBC driver](https://dev.mysql.com/downloads/connector/j/), and copied it to the *confluence-server* container.

 ```bash
 docker cp mysql-connector-java-5.1.45-bin.jar confluence-server:/opt/atlassian/confluence/confluence/WEB-INF/lib
 ```

-And restart the `confluence-server` container.
+And restart the *confluence-server* container.

 I did try to restart just Confluence, but it didn't work.
 I got a `$CATALINA_PID was set but the specified file does not exist.
 Is Tomcat running?
 Stop aborted` and I gave up.